imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 - **ROI marks a single root** Assumes a polarized morphology (e.g., apical dendrites of a pyramidal neuron), in which the arbor being reconstructed has a single primary branch at the root.
 Under this option, the 'closest' end-point (or junction point) contained by the ROI becomes the root node.
 In this case the ROI does not need to reflect an accurate contour of the soma.

 - **None.
-Igore any ROIs** If no ROI exists an arbitrary root node is used.
+Ignore any ROIs** If no ROI exists an arbitrary root node is used.

 When parsing 3D images, toggling the *Restrict to active plane* checkbox clarifies that the root(s) marked by the ROI occurs at the active ROI's Z-plane.
 This ensures that other possible roots above or below the ROI will not be considered.